cea-hpc/modules/doc/source/cookbook/test-modulefiles.rst

 The following is an example for a ``ModulesTest`` subroutine of a Modulefile and its output.
-It checks whether the :file:`TESTDIR` is a directory, checks that it can enter it, and whether a file:file:`TESTFILE` can successfully be created there.
+It checks whether the :file:`TESTDIR` is a directory, checks that it can enter it, and whether a file :file:`TESTFILE` can successfully be created there.

 This code gets executed when you use the :subcmd:`module test modulefile<test>` command.